jesusbueren/Endogenous_Health_Groups/README.md

 Initial conditions are obtained in two blocks:
 1. The first block estimates the initial conditions for the probability of I-ADLs in each group.
-2. The second block estimatates the initial conditions for the parameters drinving the transition probabilities.
+2. The second block estimates the initial conditions for the parameters drinving the transition probabilities.

 ##### Initial Conditions for the Probability of I-ADLs in Each Group